 Dimensions: 7 1/2 x 12 3/8 in.
 (19.1 x 31.4 cm)

-This jewel-like representation of the Annunciation is set in an architectural interior constructed according to a rigorous system of one-point perspective.
-The panel was almost certainly commissioned as a private devotional image, not as part of a larger structure.
-While the identity of the patron is not known, the work was in the famed Barberini collection in Rome in the seventeenth century.
-One of the most celebrated masterpieces in the Robert Lehman Collection, The Annunciation was given by Lehman to his father Philip as a birthday gift, and was a favorite of both men.
+One of the most celebrated paintings in the Robert Lehman Collection, this jewel-like representation of the Annunciation is set in an architectural interior using one-point perspective to give the illusion of deeply recessed space.
+In the center, a row of square columns divides the monumental space occupied by the Angel Gabriel from the intimate bed-chamber of the Virgin.
+A drapery panel is drawn back, revealing the Virgin in a pose of humility.
+The panel was almost certainly commissioned as a private devotional image, not as part of a larger work.
+While the identity of the patron is not known, the painting was in the famed Barberini collection in Rome in the seventeenth century.